Thousands of Greenland’s glaciers are rapidly shrinking. Before-and-after photos reveal decades of change | KRDO

 The comparison found Greenland’s glaciers have experienced an alarming rate of retreat that has accelerated over the last two decades.
 The study, published this week in the journal Nature Climate Change, found that the rate of glacial retreat during the 21st century has been twice as fast as the retreat in the 20th century.

-The work was “very time consuming, and it took a lot of people, a lot of hours of manual labor,” said Larocca, the lead author of the study and an assistant professor at Arizona State University School of Ocean Futures.
+The work was “very time consuming, and it took a lot of people, a lot of hours of manual labor,” said Larocca, the lead author of the study who was a postdoctorate at Northwestern University at the time of the research.
 “The change is stunning — it really highlights the fast pace at which the Arctic is warming and changing.”

 Over the past several decades, the Arctic has warmed four times faster than the rest of the world, a 2022 study showed.
 The fallout of that warming is mounting.
 For the first time on record, it rained at the summit of Greenland — roughly two miles above sea level during the summer of 2021.
 Earlier this week, scientists found that northern Greenland’s huge glaciers, which were long thought to be relatively stable, now pose potentially “dramatic” consequences for sea level rise.